-Editor’s Note: This post was written by nDash community member Jaime Saine.
+Editor’s Note: This post, The Building Blocks of a Successful Blogger Program, was written by nDash community member Jaime Saine.

 Where to Find Guest Bloggers

 Finding a line-up of guest bloggers takes time and sleuthing skills but isn’t terribly difficult.
 Create a simple tracking spreadsheet (here’s a template) and start gathering information.

 You can get creative with where you find potential guest bloggers, but there are a few tried-and-true methods.

 You’re likely already following popular hashtags related to your industry and areas of expertise/services, so put those lists to use.
 Look for the individuals who most actively use your target hashtags and participate in conversations.
 You can include less active people if they’d be a good fit for your guest blog series, but you’re likely to have better luck with people who are very active.